Improved Direct Product Theorems for Randomized Query Complexity: Threshold direct product theorems

 \subsection{A gambling lemma}

-We now prove a technical result, Lemma~\ref{gamblers} below, that will play a key role in the rest of the paper.
-Like the proof of Theorem~\ref{mainsdpt}, this Lemma's statement is best explained by a gambling metaphor.
+Like the proof of Theorem~\ref{mainsdpt}, the statement of our next lemma is best explained by a gambling metaphor.
 Suppose that a gambler gambles at $k$ tables, bringing an initial endowment of $p_j \in [0, 1]$ to the $j$-th table.
 He cannot transfer funds between tables, or go into debt at any table; he can only play games for which his expected winnings are nonpositive; and the different tables' games use independent randomness.
 However, the gambler can choose which game to play next at each table.

-The gambler wants to reach a fortune of 1 at `sufficiently many' of the tables, where the meaning of `sufficiently many' is specified by a monotone subset $\mathcal{A} \subseteq \mathcal{P}([k])$.
-One way the gambler may attempt to reach this goal is to simply place an `all-or-nothing' bet independently at each table; that is, at the $j$-th table, the gambler wins a fortune of 1 with probability $p_j$, and loses his $j$-th endowment with the remaining probability.
-The following Lemma states that this is in fact the gambler's best strategy.
+The gambler wants to reach a fortune of 1 at ``sufficiently many'' of the tables, where the meaning of ``sufficiently many'' is specified by a monotone subset $\mathcal{A} \subseteq \mathcal{P}([k])$.
+One way the gambler may attempt to reach this goal is to simply place an ``all-or-nothing'' bet independently at each table; that is, at the $j$-th table, the gambler wins a fortune of 1 with probability $p_j$, and loses his $j$-th endowment with the remaining probability.
+The following lemma states that this is in fact the gambler's best strategy.